 Matanuska Lakes State Recreation Area (formerly Kepler-Bradley) is a popular fishing, hiking and biking park.
 This popular state park comprises several trout and grayling filled stocked lakes by the Alaska Department of Fish and Game, including Matanuska, Canoe, Irene and Long Lakes.
 Matanuska Lakes State Park is within easy driving distance of Anchorage located just north of the Glenn Highway at milepost 36.4, west of Palmer.
 The lakes are located in depressions (old glacial crevasses) in between moraine ridges (eskers) formed by glaciers 30,000 years ago.
 Trails from the park connect to the Mat-Su Borough Crevasse Moraine Trail System, The University of Alaska – Fairbanks Farm, and the University of Alaska – Anchorage College campus.

-Mile 36.4 Glenn Highway
+4376 S. Glenn Highway

 Take the Glenn Highway to Mile 36.4, turn north into Matanuska Lake.
 You enter the park immediately.
 There is no Kepler Drive; Glenn Highway Mile 36.4 is the driveway into the campground.